Yacnnn/MVGCCA/README.md

 - __Twitter Friend recommendation__, available here : http://www.cs.jhu.edu/~mdredze/datasets/multiview_embeddings/

   Because of the size of the file, it is not provided on this repository.
 Hence, you have to download user_6views_tfidf_pcaEmbeddings_userTweets+networks.tsv.gz (1.4 GB) file.
 Extract it.
 Then concatenate file uidPerFriend_test_all.txt, uidPerFriend_dev_all.txt to uidPerFriend_fuse_all.txt.
-And concatenate uidPerHashtag_test_all.txt, uidPerHashtag_dev_all.txt to uidPerHashtag_fuse_all.txt. uidPerFriend_fuse_all.txt and uidPerHashtag_fuse_all.txt must be in path datasets/twitter/friend_and_hashtag_prediction_userids/.
+And concatenate uidPerHashtag_test_all.txt, uidPerHashtag_dev_all.txt to uidPerHashtag_fuse_all.txt.

+*uidPerFriend_fuse_all.txt and uidPerHashtag_fuse_all.txt must be in path "datasets/twitter/friend_and_hashtag_prediction_userids/".*
 - __Mnist2views__ (~ will come)

 ## Tasks

-All tasks are decribed in details on article (~ will come)
+All tasks are decribed in details in article (~ will come)

 Task available : ["uci7", "uci10", "uci7robustinf", "uci10robustinf", "uci7robustclassif", "uci10robustclassif", "uci10robustclassifv2",'uci7robustclassifv2',"mnist2views","tfr"]

 - __uci7/uci10__ : Evaluate clustering and classification on uci7/uci10 latent space.`

 - __uci7robustinf/uci10robustinf__ : We split the dataset in train and test set.
-We eventually remove some views in test set (scenario 1).
+We remove some views in test set (following scenario 1).
 In the train set, we add the label of each instances as the 7th views.
 We train the model on this train set.
-Then we infer the labels (the 7th views) of the test sets.
+Then we infer the labels (the 7th views) of instance from the test set latent space.
 - __uci7robustclassif/uci10robustclassif__ : We split the dataset in train and test set.
-We eventually remove some views in test set (scenario 1).
+We remove some views in test set (scenario 1).
 Then we train the model on this train set.
-Finally a classifier trained on train latent space is evaluated on test latent space.
+Finally a classifier trained on train set latent space is evaluated on test set latent space.
-- __uci10robustclassifv2/uci7robustclassifv2__ : Same experiment as previous, but this time in scenatio 2.
+- __uci10robustclassifv2/uci7robustclassifv2__ : Same experiment as previous, but this time following the scenario 2 when removing test set views.
 - __mnist2views__ : Evaluate classification on mnist2views latent space.
 - __tfr__ : Evaluate twitter recommendation task.